What Canadians Can Do to Support Black Communities and Causes During and After Black History Month

 As we mark Black History Month 2022, we must go beyond acknowledging the occasion and think about ways to meaningfully get involved in fighting anti-Black racism and supporting Black communities all year around.
 Photo: Photo: Rick Madonik/Toronto Star via Getty Images

 In 2013, the United Nations General Assembly adopted resolution 68/237, which proclaimed 2015 to 2024 to be the International Decade for People of African Descent.
-Not only does this declaration scarcely get mentioned by political and education leaders, but the last two years — which included global anti-racism protests around the world, and in Canada, an increase in race-based hate crimes including attacks on Black Muslim women — reveal that there remains a lack of understanding and empathy toward people of African descent.
+Not only does this declaration scarcely get mentioned by political and education leaders, but recent years — which included global anti-racism protests around the world, and in Canada, an increase in reported hate crimes — reveal that there remains a lack of understanding and empathy toward people of African descent.

 Black History Month is a time to shift one’s awareness about people of African descent — our stories, experiences, triumphs, and contributions.
 And while Black history and culture exists beyond February, the month marks a time of recognition.
 It is important to know the roots of the month, and how everyone can meaningfully get involved in learning about the Black experience.

 From “Negro History Week” to Black History Month